- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

 - After this, try to install Spotify again and see if the error message will appear.

-You can also remove all Spotify files and registry by using an uninstaller software tool such as the one recommended below.
+You can also remove all Spotify files and registry by using an uninstaller software utility because you have some great options to chose from to make sure you remove also remnants of Spotify.

 Do note that it automatically performs a deep cleaning procedure to remove not only these files but also all changes Spotify has ever made during its installation.